palacaze/sigslot/readme.md

 No compilation or installation is required, just include `sigslot/signal.hpp` and use it.
 Sigslot currently depends on a C++14 compliant compiler, but if need arises it may be retrofitted to C++11.
-It is known to work with Clang 4.0 and GCC 5.0+ compilers on GNU Linux, and MSVC, Clang-cl and MinGW on Windows.
+It is known to work with Clang 4.0 and GCC 5.0+ compilers on GNU Linux, MSVC 2017 and up, Clang-cl and MinGW on Windows.

 However, be aware of a potential gotcha on Windows with MSVC and Clang-Cl compilers, which may need the `/OPT:NOICF` linker flags in exceptional situations.
 Read The